Horseback Riders Embark on a Journey to Well-Being

 However, he points out that in some countries they are viewed as:

 “Money rolling in because you have a camera and all that.
-I think the big difference is that you have the money—you’ve got the cash in your pocket for the plane ticket to get there and back—while they don’t even have the money for a plane ticket to come see you, not even a one-way ticket.”
+I think the big difference is that you have the money—you’ve got the cash in your pocket for the plane ticket to get there and back—while they don’t even have a plane ticket to come to your place, not even a one-way ticket.”

 (Alain)